neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 - `token_classification`
 - `question_answering`

-## SparseML Python API
+### SparseML Python API

-For additional flexibility, SparseML also offers a `Trainer` class that inherits from the familiar [`transformers`'s Trainer](https://huggingface.co/docs/transformers/main_classes/trainer).
+For additional flexibility, SparseML also offers a `Trainer` class that inherits from the familiar [Transformers's Trainer](https://huggingface.co/docs/transformers/main_classes/trainer).

-SparseML's `Trainer` inherits all of the functionality from the `transformers` repository, but also accepts a YAML file called a `recipe`, which specify sparsity-related algorithms and hyperparameters.
+SparseML's `Trainer` inherits all of the functionality from the Transformers repository, but also accepts a `recipe`, which allows you to specify sparsity-related algorithms and hyperparameters.
 The `Trainer` parses the recipe and adjusts the training loop to apply sparsification algorithms or sparse transfer learning.
 As such, you can leverage Hugging Face's friendly utilities such as the Model Hub, `AutoTokenizers`, `AutoModels`, and `datasets` in concert with SparseML's sparsity-related algorithms!

 We create the `Trainer` and kick of a run like this: